HabonH/scheduler/README.md

   - days (Array: a list of day objects.
 Each object includes an id, name, and spots)
   - day (String: the currently selected day)
   - setDay (Function: accepts the name of the day eg. "Monday", "Tuesday", etc.)
-- Used by: components/DayList, it renders a list of components/DayListItem
+- Used by: components/App and components/DayList, they render a list of components/DayListItem

 ### DayListItem